snknitin/Excel-cheatsheet/README.md

 Unlike formula this isn't user defined.
 Rather it is predefined and already exists

-* VLOOKUP - Provide ranges for the data and give it value or a grade. like 0-60% is F, 60-70 is D, 80-90 is A. You just need to have the lower limits and then the corresponding grades in the column beside it.
+* **VLOOKUP** - Provide ranges for the data and give it value or a grade. like 0-60% is F, 60-70 is D, 80-90 is A. You just need to have the lower limits and then the corresponding grades in the column beside it.
 Give this as the table array and lookup values of a particular column and return the value from column 2 in your table array which are the grades
+* **=CONCATENATE($E$6," < ",$E$7)** - this gives us something like *75 < 100* in the cell
+* **IF** - (Condition,value if true, value if false) .
+This is like the conditional operator in python with the (a<b)?a:b
+* **IFERROR** - Dynamic amortization tables. returns a custom result when a formula generates an error, and a standard result when no error is detected.
+You can default it to leave empty cells. =IFERROR (value/function/formula, value_if_error)